 Visit our Transcript Request page for information on how to request a transcript.

 Is admission to Dallas International the same as admission to a degree program?

 No. Students need an approved Intended Plan of Study (IPS) to be admitted to a Dallas International degree program.
 Students should complete an Intended Plan of Study form with the help of their advisor and then submit the IPS to the appropriate department for approval.
+The IPS should normally be completed by the end of the student’s first semester.
 Find the IPS forms on our Academic Forms page.

 What is an Intended Plan of Study (IPS)?

 The Intended Plan of Study (IPS) documents a student’s degree and concentration choice and identifies the terms required course work will be completed to graduate at the designated date chosen.
 Students intending to complete a graduate degree program must have Graduate admission status and submit an approved Intended Plan of Study form.
-Students intending to complete a BA degree at Dallas International will complete, with the help of his/her academic advisor, an Intended Plan of Study during the first semester of classes.
+Students intending to complete a BA degree at Dallas International will complete, with the help of his/her academic advisor.
+The Intended Plan of Study should normally be completed by the end of a student’s first semester.
 Visit our Academic Forms page to download the IPS for your program.

 How long would it take to finish an MA degree?

 Taking a full-time load, a student can usually complete a degree in three terms.
 An additional term may be necessary if the student has not completed the prerequisite courses before coming to Dallas International.
 The undergraduate prerequisite courses are offered as part of the Certificate in Applied Linguistics.

 Can I transfer courses for the MA programs?